 8/ Planning, it’s all about planning

 Don’t turn up unprepared!
 Decorate your laptop with post-it notes to jog your memory if necessary.
 Have your questions ready, anticipate the direction the conversation is likely to take and prepare answers.

 If the nature of your work is such that it can be shown on screen learn how to share your screen and have relevant examples ready.

 Speak clearly and at such level that your interviewer can clearly hear you.
 Have a glass of water at hand – this way you don’t have to leave your station and show off your pyjama bottoms!
 Be yourself, be confident.

-And finally, if you are looking for more Skype interview tips, we like this comprehensive video which you might find helpful too:
+And finally, if you are looking for more online interview tips, we like this comprehensive video which you might find helpful too:

 To set up an interview and see where your next move will take you, join Teacher Horizons and our friendly recruitment agents will take your through all the steps.
 After all, your dream teaching job abroad is only a Zoom interview away!